jurevans/gtfs-graphql-api/README.md

 DB_DATABASE=gtfs
 ```

-This project depends on a PostgrSQL database populated using the gtfs-sql-importer: https://github.com/fitnr/gtfs-sql-importer.
+This project depends on a PostgrSQL database populated using the [gtfs-sql-importer](https://github.com/fitnr/gtfs-sql-importer).
 This requires a PostGIS-enabled PostgreSQL database.

 Basic usage is as follows (executed from within the repo):